firevale/kaffy/README.md

 ### Custom Pages

-Kaffy allows you to add custom pages like the following:
+Kaffy2 allows you to add custom pages like the following:

 ![Custom Pages](demos/kaffy_custom_pages.png)